Typography Handbook.

 Bottom aligned baseline grid

 The bottom aligned baseline grid is a stricter implementation of vertical rhythm.
-In web, text is vertically aligned to the center of the line-height.
+In web, text is vertically aligned to the centre of the line-height.
 In print, text is aligned to the bottom of the baseline grid instead.

 Baseline grid illustration